leite-tiago/Projeto_SO/README.md

 - Process synchronization will be implemented in the second phase of the project.

 ## Limitations Found
-- When we do a transaction the message "[Main] Introduzir operação: " stays in the middle of the others, this is due to the lack of process synchronization.
 - When you just do "trx" and then press "end", an error message appears saying that the transaction data is invalid before finishing.

 ## License